JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Notre_Aventure_2.md

 We will see, during this journey through the ages of the universe that there are several Trinities but the first Trinity is the Absolute and existential Trinity while the other Trinities are subabsolute and experiential, they have a beginning.

 The Paradise Trinity is the primordial Deity relationship of the three Paradise Deities.
 Perhaps it is necessary to recall that the term Deity is specific to The Urantia Book.
 Used in this context, the term Deity is equivalent to the sum of the personality, nature and attributes of each of the Paradise persons, which represents much more than personality alone.
-For example, God, the Universal Father, is the personality, the personal and contactable face of the First SourceCenter which is, moreover, primordial in all domains: deified or non-deified, personal or impersonal, actual or potential, finite or infinite. ([UB 0:3.11](/en/The_Urantia_Book/0#p3_11))
+For example, God, the Universal Father, is the personality, the personal and contactable face of the First SourceCenter which is, moreover, primordial in all domains: deified or non-deified, personal or impersonal, actual or potential, finite or infinite. (<a id="a104_621"></a>[UB 0:3.11](/en/The_Urantia_Book/0#p3_11))

 > “_And this selfsame Paradise Trinity is a real entity—not a personality but nonetheless a true and absolute reality; not a personality but nonetheless compatible with coexistent personalities—the personalities of the Father, the Son, and the Spirit.
 The Trinity is a supersummative Deity reality eventuating out of the conjoining of the three Paradise Deities.
-The qualities, characteristics, and functions of the Trinity are not the simple sum of the attributes of the three Paradise Deities; Trinity functions are something unique, original, and not wholly predictable from an analysis of the attributes of Father, Son, and Spirit._” ([[UB 104:2.4](/en/The_Urantia_Book/104#p2_4))
+The qualities, characteristics, and functions of the Trinity are not the simple sum of the attributes of the three Paradise Deities; Trinity functions are something unique, original, and not wholly predictable from an analysis of the attributes of Father, Son, and Spirit._” (<a id="a106_639"></a>[[UB 104:2.4](/en/The_Urantia_Book/104#p2_4))

 This is the big difference with the first triunity (which we will see later) which is the association of the three persons of infinity as persons.
 Consequently, the latter is not a Deity.

 Actually, I hesitate to classify the Paradise Trinity among the associations of the 7 Absolutes of Infinity because the nature of this association is so different.
 Let us see some characteristics of the Paradise Trinity.

 > “_The original and eternal Paradise Trinity is existential and was inevitable.
 This never-beginning Trinity was inherent in the fact of the differentiation of the personal and the nonpersonal by the Father’s unfettered will and factualized when his personal will co-ordinated these dual realities by mind.
-The post-Havona Trinities are experiential—are inherent in the creation of two subabsolute and evolutional levels of power-personality manifestation in the master universe._” ([UB 0:12.1](/en/The_Urantia_Book/0#p12_1))
+The post-Havona Trinities are experiential—are inherent in the creation of two subabsolute and evolutional levels of power-personality manifestation in the master universe._” (<a id="a112_484"></a>[UB 0:12.1](/en/The_Urantia_Book/0#p12_1))

 > “_The Paradise Trinity is not a triunity; it is not a functional unanimity; rather is it undivided and indivisible Deity.
 The Father, Son, and Spirit (as persons) can sustain a relationship to the Paradise Trinity, for the Trinity *is* their undivided Deity.
 The Father, Son, and Spirit sustain no such personal relationship to the first triunity, for that *is* their functional union as three persons.
-Only as the Trinity—as undivided Deity—do they collectively sustain an external relationship to the triunity of their personal aggregation._” ([UB 104:3.15](/en/The_Urantia_Book/104#p3_15))
+Only as the Trinity—as undivided Deity—do they collectively sustain an external relationship to the triunity of their personal aggregation._” (<a id="a114_548"></a>[UB 104:3.15](/en/The_Urantia_Book/104#p3_15))

 Why was it inevitable?
 We have seen that Deity is ONE and when the Infinite I AM differentiates itself from Infinitude, it finds itself in a dissociated state and therefore something must reunify it.
 This reunification is existential in infinity, it IS by the Paradise Trinity.
 At the level of the Finite, it WILL BE by the Ultimate, Absolute, and Trinity of Trinities.

 ## The Triunities.

-There are 15 of them and “In them, total reality is made functional and, through them, the Universal Father exercises immediate and personal control over the master functions of infinity._” [[UB 104:4.1](/en/The_Urantia_Book/104#p4_1)].
+There are 15 of them and “In them, total reality is made functional and, through them, the Universal Father exercises immediate and personal control over the master functions of infinity._” <a id="a120_190"></a>[[UB 104:4.1](/en/The_Urantia_Book/104#p4_1)].
 They all include the Universal Father as a primordial member of these associations because he is the First Source-Center of all that is and he imprints his will in each of them.

 > “_In attempting to describe seven triunities, we call attention to the fact that the Universal Father is the primary member of each of them.
 He is, was, and ever will be: the First Universal Father-Source, the Absolute Center, the First Cause, the Universal Controller, the Unlimited Energy Provider, the Original Unity, the Unqualified Sustainer, the First Person of Deity, the Primordial Cosmic Archetype, and the Essence of Infinity.
-The Universal Father is the personal cause of the Absolutes: he is the absolute of Absolutes._” [[UB 104:1](/en/The_Urantia_Book/104#p1)]
+The Universal Father is the personal cause of the Absolutes: he is the absolute of Absolutes._” <a id="a122_535"></a>[[UB 104:1](/en/The_Urantia_Book/104#p1)]

 > “_The First Source and Center, which is Father to the Eternal Son, is also Archetype to the Isle of Paradise.
 It is unqualified personality in the Son, but personality in potentiality in the Deity Absolute.
 The Father is revealed energy in Paradise-Havona, and at the same time hidden energy in the Unqualified Absolute.
 The Infinite is ever revealed in the ceaseless acts of the Conjoint Actor, while it functions eternally in the compensatory but veiled activities of the Universal Absolute.
-Thus is the Father related to the six co-ordinate Absolutes, and the seven together encompass the circle of infinity during all the endless cycles of eternity._” [[UB 104:3](/en/The_Urantia_Book/104#p3)]
+Thus is the Father related to the six co-ordinate Absolutes, and the seven together encompass the circle of infinity during all the endless cycles of eternity._” <a id="a124_658"></a>[[UB 104:3](/en/The_Urantia_Book/104#p3)]

-These triunities perform functions; as such, these triune associations are neither persons nor entities, although their members may be entities, and/or personalities [[UB 104:3.16](/en/The_Urantia_Book/104#p3_16)].
+These triunities perform functions; as such, these triune associations are neither persons nor entities, although their members may be entities, and/or personalities <a id="a126_166"></a>[[UB 104:3.16](/en/The_Urantia_Book/104#p3_16)].

 We will therefore find all these characteristics in the functions of the triunities.
 In sequence three (Passage 105), the 7 Absolutes of Infinity were named according to the left column but, in Paper 104, they are designated a little differently and according to the right column.
 There is a reason that we explain a little further on but in fact they are the same 7 Absolutes of Infinity.
 (See next page).